1layer2many/1layer2many.github.io/aboutme.md

 ### My bucket list

-To be honest, I've a teribally long bucket list of things that I wanna do:
+To be honest, I've a not-so-terribly-long bucket list of things that I wanna do:

 - Skating
 - Gliding
 - Scuba diving
 - Bungee jumping
-- Snowboarding and so on...
+- Snowboarding among other things...

 Watch out this space for more on my adventures...